 A rising young politician (Matt Damon) running for the senate has his political hopes dashed when a youthful prank comes to light which causes him to lose the race although his ambitions for public office continue.
 However, when by chance he meets a young dancer (Emily Blunt) and falls in love, a mysterious organization that controls man's fate moves in to break up the romance.
 Directed, written (based on a Philip K. Dick short story) and produced by one George Nolfi, there's only one person to place the blame for this abysmal romantic fantasy/sci-fi hybrid.
 The plot is so ludicrous that one has to not only suspend disbelief but jump up and down on it and crush it!
 Even so, one could be willing if only the film makers offered some semblance of coherent intelligence outside of the spiritual romantic slop offered up here.
 Fortunately, Damon and Blunt are such likeable presences that they hold our attention until the sheer tediousness of the project causes such inertia that I just waited for the movie to end.
 I don't know what kind of audience the film makers intended this movie for except for possibly the "conspiracy theory" crowd because action fans will be disappointed as will those looking for a good love story.
 With Terence Stamp, Anthony Mackie and John Slattery.

 Set in the 1880s during the Saskatchewan rebellion when the Metis (French-Indian) people rebelled against the dominance of Great Britain, a Texas ranger (Gary Cooper) comes to Canada to bring back a man (George Bancroft), active in the rebellion, who is wanted for murder in Texas.
 But the Canadian North West Mounted Police want Bancroft, too.
-Directed by Cecil B. DeMille, this vivid Technicolor adventure is overlong and DeMille's stodgy direction in addition to his slow pacing make the film a chore to sit through rather than an exciting outdoor adventure.
+Based on the novel by R.C.
+Fetherstonhaugh and directed by Cecil B. DeMille.
+This vivid Technicolor adventure is overlong and DeMille's stodgy direction in addition to his slow pacing make the film a chore to sit through rather than an exciting outdoor adventure.
 The irony is that the film's sluggish pacing won an Oscar for film editing!
 DeMille appears to want to make an epic but the plot doesn't lend itself to it and the comic relief provided by Akim Tamiroff and Lynne Overman is unnecessary since it slows down the action.
 Cooper is at his most charmless here and the lovely Madeleine Carroll (THE 39 STEPS) makes for a wan heroine.
 Paulette Goddard as a fiery "half breed" is much more enticing but her acting is so bad that it dilutes whatever appeal she may have had.
 Robert Preston as Goddard's love interest and Preston Foster as Cooper's romantic rival come across much better though, to be fair, they have the more interesting roles.
 In fact, if it weren't for the gorgeous three strip Technicolor, it would be most tedious indeed.
 With Robert Ryan, Richard Denning, Regis Toomey, Rod Cameron and Lon Chaney Jr.

 A small village has been terrorized by a werewolf for several generations.
 The prettiest girl (Amanda Seyfried) in the village is in love with one boy (Shiloh Fernandez) but betrothed to another (Max Irons) under pressure from her mother (Virginia Madsen) but all that becomes secondary when her sister (Alexandra Maillot) becomes a victim of the wolf.
 Directed by Catherine Hardwicke (TWILIGHT, THIRTEEN), the film begins promisingly.
 There's a stylized Gothic horror atmosphere and sense of foreboding that would have done the Brothers Grimm proud and the wolf itself is wonderful.
 Hardwicke shows a sense of humor too as with the arrival of Gary Oldman as a wolf killing priest whose entrance befits a rock star and furnished a groupie (Lukas Haas).
 Then in a betrayal of her audience, Hardwicke goes all TWILIGHT on us with the bland pretty boys Fernandez and Irons mooning over Seyfried as anachronistic synthesizer pop plays on the soundtrack and it becomes clear that what started out as a Freudian contemporary take on Red Riding Hood tale is intended as more fodder for the TWILIGHT fanboys.
 A real pity as the film had potential.
 With Julie Christie (very good) as Red Riding Hood's grandmother and Billy Burke.